In this article

 An example of homepage personalization for returning visitors

-The strategy aims to leverage trending products to capture customer interest and seasonal demand by featuring popular and relevant items on main pages.
+This online product recommendation strategy aims to leverage trending products to capture customer interest and seasonal demand by featuring popular and relevant items on the main pages.
+Fast Simon’s Smart Collections feature helps automate this by dynamically displaying the most relevant products and keeping pages consistently updated.

 Who Is It Best For?